nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   <h1 align="center">BudgetBaby :baby: :money_with_wings: User Guide</h1>
 </p>

+<br><br>

 **BudgetBaby** is a **budget and expenses tracking desktop app for University students and/or those who are looking to better manage their finances**.
 It is **optimized for use via a Command Line Interface** (CLI) so that entering and editing financial records and budgets can be done faster by typing in commands while still having the benefits of a Graphical User Interface (GUI).

 This document aims to guide users in using BudgetBaby, providing a complete summary of the functions and intended usage of the application.

 - [Quick Start](#quick-start)